toderas/Issue-Tracker/README.md

 - [HTML Validator](https://validator.w3.org/): Html Code passes W3C validator with no issues or warnings (appart from the ones caused by jinja)

-Acknowledgements :
+**Acknowledgements :**

 - Base Code For this project has been imported from a previous project [E-commerce](https://github.com/toderas/e-commerce)  and modified to suit current project’s requirements
 - Stack Overflow users have helped me with code related issues
 - Friends have helped me with usability tests and user stories
+- [Bugs](https://qa-platforms.com/most-common-bugs-in-mobile-application/) Content used on deployed version for presentation pourposes